 Florida's labor force participation rate most recently peaked at 64% from November 2006 to March 2007.
-Since then, the participation rate has been generally declining.
+Until recently, the participation rate was generally declining.
+However, the rate has been gradually increasing since August 2016.
+The reported participation rate was 59.5% in January 2017.

-The reported participation rate was 59.3% in December 2016.
-Among all unemployed, the share of those reentering the labor force declined slightly from 30.0% in December 2015 to 29.9% in December 2016.
-However, the share of new entrants increased from 11.2% to 12.7%, and the share of job leavers increased from 11.3% to 13.1% over the same time period.
+Among all unemployed, the share of those reentering the labor force increased slightly from 29.8% in January 2016 to 30.0% in January 2017.
+Furthermore, the share of new entrants increased from 11.1% to 12.7% over the same time period.

 The data series is limited, but there is some reason to believe that Florida's underlying employment picture may be improving and / or returning to historic norms.
-However, the significant size and composition of the long-term unemployed group (159,500 persons or 33% of all unemployed in December) may be confounding some of the trend results.
+However, the significant size and composition of the long-term unemployed group (156,000 persons or 33% of all unemployed in January) may be confounding some of the trend results.
 The equivalent percentage from the United States as a whole was only 24%.